Master's in Law and Security

 Annual tuition fees for the taught component

-• 10 instalments: 1st instalment of 20% of the total amount paid at the time of registration and the remaining amount in 9 instalments paid between the 1st and the 10th of the months of September to May.
+- 10 instalments: 1st instalment of 20% of the total amount paid at the time of enrolment, and the remaining amount in 9 instalments paid between the 1st and 10th of the months of September to May.

-Tuition fees for the non-curricular phase can be paid in 4 instalments.
+Tuition fees for the Research phase can be paid in 10 instalments.

-Tuition fees for the non-curricular phase can be paid in 4 instalments.
+Additional semester tuition fees for the Research Phase can be paid in 4 instalments.

 Fees are paid in full at the time of registration.